THROUGH LABOR DAY WEEKEND

 OUTSIDE THE MUSEUM

-Summer started early this year thanks to a Museum partnership with the DowntownDC BID to bring two experiences on the West Lawn for D.C. residents and visitors.
+Summer started early this year thanks to a Museum partnership with the DowntownDC Business Improvement District (BID) to bring two experiences on the West Lawn for D.C. residents and visitors.

 The BID commissioned D.C. muralist Lisa Marie Thalhammer to create a series of outdoor, lawn-based artworks around the neighborhood that would allow visitors to safely enjoy being together while social distancing.
-One of those designs, Equilateral Network, is now on the Museum’s lawn.
+One of those designs, Equilateral Network, was added to the Museum’s West Lawn, using environmentally safe materials, for the month of June.
 A series of pink triangles and walking paths, comfortably spaced 6 feet apart, it was inspired by Pierre Charles L’Enfant’s use of sacred geometry in his 1791 city plan for Washington, D.C.
 The use of colors is also important, as rainbow spectrums and pink triangles are both historic symbols of identity and gay-rights activism, and the artwork was completed at the start of June, which is LGBTQ Pride Month.
-Created with environmentally safe materials, Equilateral Network will be touched up twice through the end of the June.

 The Museum is hosting the fourth annual DowntownDC Summer Flicks–Can I Kick It? outdoor free movie series, produced by the BID with local DJ collective Shaolin Jazz.
 This year’s theme is “The Future,” and weekly Tuesday night screenings that began on May 25 will travel through time and space across a range of science fiction movie favorites.
 Each film will be scored with an original music soundtrack of hip-hop, soul, and more mixed by weekly guest DJs.
 Movies begin at sunset, and attendees are encouraged to arrive at 7:30 pm for best seating.
 For those who arrive early: A series of swinging benches and tables are set up around the perimeter of the lawn.
-The series concludes on July 27, and the BID will offer two rain-cancelation dates, if necessary, on August 3 and 10.
-Visit the BID website for full details, including partnerships with neighborhood restaurants to offer attendees special discounts.
+The series concluded on July 27.